 - Should I exercise?
 Or save my energy?

 Exercising can be great, but there’s a lot of debate about working out when you have ALS.
 The answer depends on whether you worked out before your diagnosis or not.
 It’s truly best to discuss exercising with your doctor.
-There has been some interesting research on this topic that you can find here.

 - Should I stop drinking alcohol?